awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Possible cause:** : Build environments provided by AWS CodeBuild have their default locale set to `POSIX`\. `POSIX` localization settings are less compatible with CodeBuild and file names that contain non\-US English characters and can cause related builds to fail\.

-**Recommended solution:** Add the following commands to the `pre_build` section of your build specification\.
+**Recommended solution:** Add the following commands to the `pre_build` section of your buildspec file\.
 These commands make the build environment use US English UTF\-8 for its localization settings, which is more compatible with CodeBuild and file names that contain non\-US English characters\.

 For build environments based on Ubuntu: